 "You don't have the proper I.D., ma'am, and you cannot enter onto the school grounds," the security guard said, with little effort or emotion.
-Restraining the woman was not so hard as to cause him to even blink.
+For the stoutly built man, restraining the woman was not so hard as to cause him to even blink.
 He headed her out to the parking lot by practically picking her up and turning her in that direction.
 "Now, if you need to make arrangements, you'll have to call the district office.
 That's all I can help you with."

-And with a hearty shove, the woman tumbled down the sidewalk on her heels, furiously trying to maintain balance.
+So with a hearty shove, the woman tumbled down the sidewalk on her heels, furiously trying to maintain balance.
 Almost immediately, the crowd of students swarmed around, threatening to instigate a truly uncomfortable situation.

 "Back off!"
-Chris said to the mob, holding them off just by the conviction in his voice.
-"Let's get on to class."
-He said.
-And puzzlingly enough, the students immediately turned around and left as if nothing had happened.
+Chris said to the mob, holding them off just with the conviction in his voice, apparently.
+"Let's get on to class," he said.
+Puzzlingly enough, the students immediately turned around and left as if nothing had happened.